wtdavis/streeteasy_fullstack/README.md

 ```
 ### Project Goals

-This is a project in motion.
-Each future feature, such as scrolling (multiple) listing photo uploads
+EliteEasy is a project in motion.
+Each future feature, such as scrolling (multiple) listing photo uploads and advanced map filtering, will be an opportunity to learn a new API or skill.
+Thank you for looking!